xcyan/eccv16_attr2img/README.md

 # Attribute2Image

-This is the code for arXiv paper [Attribute2Image: Conditional Image Generation from Visual Attributes](https://arxiv.org/abs/1512.00570) by Xinchen Yan, Jimei Yang, Kihyuk Sohn and Honglak Lee.
+This is the code for ECCV 2016 paper [Attribute2Image: Conditional Image Generation from Visual Attributes](https://arxiv.org/abs/1512.00570) by Xinchen Yan, Jimei Yang, Kihyuk Sohn and Honglak Lee.

 Please follow the instructions to run the code.